Category: Biography

 Ask Iwata: Words of Wisdom from Satoru Iwata, Nintendo’s Legendary CEO by Satoru Iwata

-Synopsis “On my business card, I am a corporate president.
+“On my business card, I am a corporate president.
 In my mind, I am a game developer.
-But in my heart, I am a gamer.” —Satoru Iwata Satoru Iwata was the former Global President and CEO of Nintendo and a gifted programmer who played a key role in the creation of many of the…
+But in my heart, I am a gamer.” —Satoru Iwata

 -